murase-brisys/mcp-bigquery-server/README.md

            "--project-id",
            "your-project-id",
            "--location",
-           "us-central1"  // Optional, defaults to us-central1
+           "us-central1",
-         ]
+           "--key-file",                        // Optional: for service account auth "/path/to/service-account-key.json"  // Optional: path to your key file ]
        }
      }